 Many hard-working, bicycle-loving people have been a part of the Chain Reaction Bike Shop and board of directors over the years: Tom B., Sara, William, Eric and Eric, Joel, Adam, Joan, Ray, Michael and Mike, Charles, Nick and Nick, Stan, Steve, Evan, and Chet (more honored names will be added to the list as this editor learns of them).

-Current staff and board members include Kathy, Tyler, Les, Greg, Andrea, Jeremy, Dru, and Jared.
+Current staff and board members include Kathy, executive director, Kyle, shop manager, and board members Jeremy, Peter and Jared.